Advocates rally for Ford hazardous waste cleanup

 Before the meeting began, FMR held an energetic rally outside the building.
 Around 50 River Guardians joined to call for a full cleanup of Area C. Several community members spoke, including both state legislators for the area — Rep. Dave Pinto and Sen. Erin Murphy shared their support for requiring Ford to fully clean up its dump.

 While they were not able to attend the event, St. Paul Mayor Kaohly Her and Ward 3 Councilmember Saura Jost also support a full cleanup.
+Councilmember Jost will be asking the city council to vote on a resolution soon calling for a full cleanup at Area C. Congresswoman Betty McCollum has also asked the MPCA to pursue a full cleanup.

 MPCA plans partial cleanup

-We were surprised to hear MPCA staff state that "no contaminated groundwater is discharging to the river" from the dump.
 In the past, the MPCA has consistently stated that hazardous substances from Area C are reaching the river.
 The releases are inconsistent, and at levels low enough that the MPCA considers them safe, but they are present.
-We are not sure why the MPCA is interpreting the same monitoring data differently now.
+We do not know why the MPCA interprets the same monitoring data differently now.

 The majority of the hazardous waste will remain ensconced in the middle of the pile, requiring ongoing monitoring and erosion repair indefinitely.
 Ford estimates the cost for Alternative 4 at $8.8 million.